-The School will always co-operate with Local Authorities and other agencies where a students has an EHCP.
+The School will always co-operate with Local Authorities and other agencies where a student has an EHCP.

-When a student has SEND, staff will consider their SEND in relation to their behaviour recognising that it does not always follow that every incident of misbehaviour will be connected to their SEND.
+When a student has a special educational need or disability (SEND), staff will consider their SEND in relation to their behaviour, recognising that it does not always follow that every incident of misbehaviour will be connected to their SEND.

-In order to manage behaviour effectively, when a student is identified as having SEND, additional support will be given consistently and fairly using the graduated approach of assess, plan, deliver and review the impact.
+In order to manage behaviour effectively, when a student is identified as having SEND, additional support will be given consistently and fairly using the graduated approach of assessing, planning, delivering and reviewing the impact.